GraspCaps: A Capsule Network Approach for Familiar 6DoF Object Grasping: Abstract

 \section{Abstract}

-As robots become more accessible outside of industrial settings, the need for reliable object grasping and manipulation grows significantly.
-In such dynamic environments it is expected that the robot is capable of reliably grasping and manipulating novel objects in different situations.
-In this work we present GraspCaps: a novel architecture based on Capsule Networks for generating per-point grasp configurations for familiar objects.
-In our work, the activation vector of each capsule in the deepest capsule layer corresponds to one specific class of object.
-This way, the network is able to extract a rich feature vector of the objects present in the point cloud input, which is then used for generating per-point grasp vectors.
-This approach should allow the network to learn specific grasping strategies for each of the different object categories.
-Along with GraspCaps we present a method for generating a large object grasping dataset using simulated annealing.
+As robots become more widely available outside industrial settings, the need for reliable object grasping and manipulation is increasing.
+In such environments, robots must be able to grasp and manipulate novel objects in various situations.
+This paper presents GraspCaps, a novel architecture based on Capsule Networks for generating per-point 6D grasp configurations for familiar objects.
+GraspCaps extracts a rich feature vector of the objects present in the point cloud input, which is then used to generate per-point grasp vectors.
+This approach allows the network to learn specific grasping strategies for each object category.
+In addition to GraspCaps, the paper also presents a method for generating a large object-grasping dataset using simulated annealing.
 The obtained dataset is then used to train the GraspCaps network.
-We performed an extensive set of experiments to assess the performance of the proposed approach regarding familiar object recognition accuracy and grasp success rate on challenging real and simulated scenarios.

-\section{INTRODUCTION}

-As robots become more and more accessible outside of industrial settings (e.g., homes, hospitals, shopping malls), the need for reliable object grasping and manipulation grows significantly.
-In such dynamic environments, it is expected that the robot is capable of reliably grasping and manipulating novel objects in different situations (see Fig.~\ref{fig:example}).
+Through extensive experiments, we evaluate the performance of the proposed approach, particularly in terms of the success rate of grasping familiar objects in challenging real and simulated scenarios.
+The experimental results showed that the overall object-grasping performance of the proposed approach is significantly better than the selected baseline.
+This superior performance highlights the effectiveness of the GraspCaps in achieving successful object grasping across various scenarios.

+\section{Introduction}